OMEGA-RS/CDRL/README.md

 # CFRL

-This is an official implementation of unsupervised heterogeneous change detection framework **CFRL** in our paper: Cross-Domain Feature Representation Learning for  Unsupervised Heterogeneous Change Detection[**Under Review**].
+This is an official implementation of the unsupervised heterogeneous change detection framework **CDRL** in our paper: Cross-Domain Difference Representation Learning for Unsupervised Heterogeneous Change Detection[**Under Review**].

 ## 🛎️Update

-- 2025/1/12: The complete code will be released later (after the review process is completed).
+- 2025/6/1: The complete code will be released later (after the review process is completed).
-- 2025/1/12: The datasets for CFRL have been uploaded, you can get them from [here](https://pan.baidu.com/s/18On1IypU35CiyLdgTUlUeA?pwd=2025).
+- 2025/6/1: The datasets for CDRL have been uploaded, you can get them from [here](https://pan.baidu.com/s/18On1IypU35CiyLdgTUlUeA?pwd=2025).

 ## 🙋Running

-After setting the dataset path, run the `CFRL_Main.py` file.
+After setting the dataset path, run the `CDRL_Main.py` file.

 ## 📑Datasets

 This repo contains the Shuguang dataset.

-Other datasets (France、Texas、Guizhou and Mexico) are available for download from [here](https://pan.baidu.com/s/18On1IypU35CiyLdgTUlUeA?pwd=2025).
+Other datasets (France、Texas、Guizhou, and Mexico) are available for download from [here](https://pan.baidu.com/s/18On1IypU35CiyLdgTUlUeA?pwd=2025).

 ## 🦾Requirements